masoud-zokaee/tweet-crawler/README.md

 ## Some Tips

-twitter API's have some limits in using and retrieving tweets like number of requests
+Twitter API's have some limits in using and retrieving tweets, like the number of requests

 and post / get endpoints. you can find the complete details here :